-Police: Fatalities after incident at Manchester Arena
+British police: Fatalities after incident at Ariana Grande concert in Manchester

 The warning to stay away from Manchester Arena came after reports of two loud explosions during an Ariana Grande concert Monday night.

 Greater Manchester Police tweeted that emergency services were "responding to serious incident at Manchester Arena.
 Avoid the area.
 More details will follow as soon as available."
+They later tweeted that a "casualty bureau" was being set up at the arena site.

 British Transport Police told CNN it was in the process of closing some transport in the area.